Sliding wear: role of plasticity

-The relationship between $\gamma$ and $\Delta x$ depends on the specific PMMA type but generally follows the form given by (21), which is also depicted in Fig. \ref{1logGamma.2Dx.eps}(a).
-Note that $\Delta x$ diverges as $\gamma$ approaches the critical value $\gamma_1$.
-In Fig. \ref{1logGamma.2Dx.eps}(b), we display the integrand of (15) for PMMA on the tile surface as a function of $\gamma$ for all magnifications (or particle radii $r_0$), assuming no plastic flow (green lines) and including plasticity (red lines).
-While the integration variable in (15) is the pressure, each pressure value corresponds to tearing energy as defined by (4).
+The relationship between $\gamma$ and $\Delta x$ depends on the specific type of PMMA, but it generally follows the form given in equation (21), which is also depicted in Fig. \ref{1logGamma.2Dx.eps}(a).
+Note that $\Delta x$ diverges as $\gamma$ approaches the critical value $\gamma_{\rm c}$.
+In Fig. \ref{1logGamma.2Dx.eps}(b), we display the integrand of equation (15) for PMMA on the tile surface as a function of $\gamma$ for all magnifications (or particle radii $r_0$), assuming no plastic flow (green lines) and including plasticity (red lines).
+Although the integration variable in equation (15) is pressure, each pressure value corresponds to a tearing energy as defined by equation (4).
 The red and green areas represent the superposition of many curves corresponding to various magnifications or particle radii.

-Fig. \ref{1logr0.2wearCumulative.PMMA.P100cut.eps}(a) shows the cumulative wear volume and (b) the number of generated particles as functions of the logarithm of the particle radius for PMMA-sandpaper.
-We have used the power spectrum of the sandpaper surface for $q>2\pi /D$ and the measured friction coefficient $\mu = 0.60$.
-The green line is calculated using (5) without plasticity, and the red lines include plastic flow using (7).
-The wear rate without and with plastic deformation (with $\sigma_{\rm P} = 0.4 \ {\rm GPa}$) are $\approx 1.74 \ {\rm mm^3/Nm}$ and $0.40 \ {\rm mm^3/Nm}$, respectively, while the measured wear rate is $\approx 0.39 \ {\rm mm^3/Nm}$ (see Fig. \ref{1s.2.mass.PMMA.P100.eps}).
+Fig. \ref{1logr0.2wearCumulative.PMMA.P100cut.eps}(a) shows the cumulative wear volume and (b) the number of generated particles as functions of the logarithm of the particle radius for PMMA sliding on sandpaper.
+We have used the power spectrum of the sandpaper surface for $q > 2\pi /D$ and the measured friction coefficient $\mu = 0.60$.
+The green line is calculated using equation (5) without plasticity, and the red lines include plastic flow using equation (7).
+The wear rates without and with plastic deformation (with $\sigma_{\rm P} = 0.4 \ {\rm GPa}$) are approximately $1.74 \ {\rm mm^3/Nm}$ and $0.40 \ {\rm mm^3/Nm}$, respectively, while the measured wear rate is approximately $0.39 \ {\rm mm^3/Nm}$ (see blue line in Fig. \ref{1distance.massloss.PMMA.tile.and.sandpaper.eps}).

-For PMMA on the tile surface, several hundred contacts with wear asperities are needed to remove a single PMMA wear particle.
-This is illustrated in Fig. \ref{1logr0.2Ncont.PMMA.tile.new1.eps}(a), where the green line shows the effective number of contacts $\langle N_{\rm cont} \rangle$ needed to remove a wear particle, as a function of the logarithm of the wear particle radius.
-The red line in the figure, as also shown in Fig. \ref{1logr0.2NoverL.PMMA.eps}(a), represents the cumulative wear volume, including plastic deformations, as a function of the logarithm of the wear particle radius.
-Approximately $70\%$ of the wear mass is attributed to particles removed in fewer than $\sim 500$ contacts with wear asperities.
+For PMMA on the tile surface, several hundred contacts with wear asperities are required to remove a single PMMA wear particle.
+This is illustrated in Fig. \ref{1logr0.2Ncont.PMMA.tile.new1.eps}(a), where the green line shows the effective number of contacts $\langle N_{\rm cont} \rangle$ needed to detach a wear particle as a function of the logarithm of the wear particle radius.
+The red line in the figure, also shown in Fig. \ref{1logr0.2NoverL.PMMA.eps}(a), represents the cumulative wear volume, including plastic deformation, as a function of the logarithm of the wear particle radius.
+Approximately 70 percent of the wear mass is attributed to particles removed in fewer than $\sim 500$ contacts with wear asperities.